SierraTran/django-inventory_database/README.md

 - **Home Page**: Displays links to browse items, create new items, import item data, and manage users (based on user permissions).
 - **Items Page**: Lists all available items with search functionality.
 - **Item Detail Page**: Shows detailed information about a specific item.
 - **User Management**: Superusers can create, view, and delete users.
+Everyone else can only view all users and their details.

 ## Future Enhancements